Semi-bandit Optimization in the Dispersed Setting: Introduction

+Another related line of work focuses on the problem of choosing the algorithm with the shortest running time over a distribution of problem instances \citep{kleinberg2017efficiency, Weisz18:LeapsAndBound, Weisz18:CapsAndRuns}.
+This work makes minimal assumptions about the algorithm family and instead designs procedures that can avoid running every algorithm to completion, since this may be very expensive.
+Our work, on the other hand, explores special structure in algorithm families and can be used to optimize more general performance measures in the online rather than stochastic setting.

 For online optimization of one-dimensional piecewise constant functions, \citet{Cohen-Addad17:Online} provide full-information and bandit online optimization procedures. \citet{Balcan17:Dispersion} consider the more general setting of multi-dimensional piecewise Lipschitz functions.
 They introduce a dispersion condition that roughly measures how many functions are not Lipschitz in any ball, and provide algorithms with dispersion-dependent full-information and bandit regret bounds.
-They also verify that dispersion is satisfied for a diverse collection of algorithm selection problems.
+They also verify that dispersion is satisfied for a diverse collection of data-driven algorithm design problems.

+Prior work on semi-bandit feedback has focused predominantly on finite-armed bandits.
 Semi-bandit feedback was first considered for online shortest path problems, where on each round the learner selects a path through a graph and observes the length of the edges along that path (but not for other edges) \citep{Gyorgy06:SPP, Kale10:SPP}. \citet{Audibert14:Combinatorial} obtain minimax bounds for a generalization to combinatorial bandits, where the learner's action space is described by boolean vectors in $\{0,1\}^d$, the losses are linear, and the on each round the learner observes the entries of the loss vector corresponding to the non-zero entries in their action. \citet{Alon17:GraphFeedback} introduce the Exp3-SET algorithm for semi-bandit feedback for finite-armed bandits.
 They consider the graph-feedback setting introduced by \citet{Mannor11:Semibandit}, where on each round $t$, there is a feedback graph $G_t$ over the arms of the bandit and playing arm $i$ reveals the loss for arm $i$ and all arms adjacent in the graph $G_t$.
 We extend the Exp3-SET algorithm to online optimization problems where there are infinitely many arms and where the feedback system on each round is a partition of the parameter space $\configs$.